PISTON PUMPS FOR ANY LIQUID

 Pneumatic pumps, solar pumps and electric pumps feature low-maintenance drive motors above the wellhead or sump.
 Rugged downhole components withstand hot, acidic, harsh, and toxic liquids.
 Models offer depths to 800 feet / 240 meters and flows to 11 gpm / 41.6 lpm.

-Blackhawks pump any material that flows, regardless of composition and viscosity, and operate independent of vacuum.
+Blackhawks pump anything that flows regardless of viscosity or composition and operate independent of vacuum.

-Products include landfill pumps, condensate sump pumps, elevated-temperature (ET) pumps, methane gas dewatering pumps, biogas sump pumps, NAPL recovery pumps, toxic chemical pumps, coal tar pumps, pipeline drip-leg sump pumps, brownfield pumps, offshore-platform caisson sump pumps and stripper oil-well pumps.
+Products include landfill pumps, condensate sump pumps, elevated-temperature (ET) pumps, methane gas dewatering pumps, biogas sump pumps, NAPL recovery pumps, toxic chemical pumps, coal tar pumps, pipeline drip-leg sump pumps, brownfield pumps, offshore-platform caisson sump pumps, ranch & stock solar-watering pumps and stripper oil-well pumps.

 Blackhawk pumps and accessories are in service around the world.